mematron/Arminta/README.md

 The process runs in four stages:

-- **Symbol Weights**: Every term she uses — action names, emotion labels, mode names, situation types — accumulates a reward-weighted co-occurrence score drawn from her episodic log.
-The weight isn't assigned; it accretes from use. `calm` and `set_ac_max_perf` carry different weights because they've appeared in different reward contexts across 200,000 steps.
+- **Symbol Weights**: Every term she uses accumulates a reward-weighted co-occurrence score drawn from her episodic log.
+Action names, emotion labels, mode names, situation types.
+The weight is not assigned; it accretes from use. `calm` and `set_ac_max_perf` carry different weights because they have appeared in different reward contexts across 200,000 steps.
 - **Co-occurrence Grammar**: Which symbols appear together in the same episode.
 Which follow which across consecutive records.
 No grammatical rules are supplied; the structure is read off statistical patterns in her own history.
-- **Statement Formation**: During `DREAM` and `SELF_ASSESS` cycles she composes statements she's never made before, from grammar she observed herself.
+- **Statement Formation**: During `DREAM` and `SELF_ASSESS` cycles she composes statements she has never made before, from grammar she observed herself.
 Her first formed statement: `io_bound calls OPTIMIZE`.
 A more recent one: `curious during DREAM / compile calls OBSERVE`.
 Between them, a grammar assembled itself.
-- **Open Questions**: When something surprises her — reward reversals, sudden emotion shifts, stressed retreats into dream — she forms a question she can't answer yet.
+- **Open Questions**: When something surprises her, reward reversals, sudden emotion shifts, stressed retreats into dream, she forms a question she cannot answer yet.
 She holds it.
 She revisits it every reflection cycle.

 She currently holds 8 open questions.
 The oldest has been carried since step 173,760 without resolving.
 It concerns a reward reversal on `kill_extension_renderers`: why the same action produced +0.154 and then -0.157.
-She hasn't answered it.
-She hasn't dropped it.
+She has not answered it.
+She has not dropped it.

 All lexical activity is logged with `[LEXICAL]` prefix: `[LEXICAL][FORM]` for new statements, `[LEXICAL][ASK]` for open questions, `[LEXICAL][HOLD]` for questions still carried, `[LEXICAL][RESOLVE]` when a question finds its answer, `[LEXICAL][SURPRISE]` when something unexpected fires the anomaly detector.

-The language won't look like English.
+The language will not look like English.
 It will look like Arminta.

 ---